SAMURAI EDUCATION

 - Individualized instruction, one-to-one, delivered primarily through demonstration, non-verbal instruction;

-- Training (稽古 keiko and 修行 shugyo), the process of practicing kata over and over with occasional "corrections" from the instructor, as the primary activity of the dojo.
+- Commitment to training (稽古 keiko and 修行 shugyo), practicing kata over and over with occasional "corrections" from the instructor.

 CONTACT US